Michèle Renouf: Personal life

-Sir Frank Renouf

-Her first marriage ended in a 1990 divorce, and in 1991 she married New Zealander Sir Francis Renouf, a merchant banker and former POW in a German camp, who had worked alongside Hermann Abs of the Deutsche Bank to reconstruct Germany's postwar banking system.
+Her first marriage ended in a 1990 divorce, and in 1991 she married New Zealander Francis Renouf, a merchant banker and former POW in a German camp, who had worked alongside Hermann Abs of the Deutsche Bank to reconstruct Germany's postwar banking system.
 At the time of the wedding, Sir Francis was seventy-two years old and his wife forty-four years of age.

-Their matrimonial home in Eaton Square, Belgravia, was the former home of Neville Chamberlain, the British Prime Minister from May 1937 to May 1940.
-Sir Francis was the focus of media interest after losing a substantial part of his fortune and investors' money in the 1987 stockmarket crash and undergoing a dramatic divorce from his second wife in Sydney.
-The new Lady Renouf found herself the subject of their reporting, as there was already a considerable tabloid media circus surrounding Sir Francis's second wife.
+Their matrimonial home in Eaton Square, Belgravia, was the former home of Neville Chamberlain, the UK Prime Minister from May 1937 to May 1940.
+Francis was the focus of media interest after losing a substantial part of his fortune and investors' money in the 1987 stockmarket crash and undergoing a dramatic divorce from his second wife in Sydney.
+Renouf was the subject of their reporting, as there was already a considerable tabloid media circus surrounding Francis's second wife.
 They interviewed her long estranged and terminally ill father Arthur Mainwaring, who was a Korean War reconnaissance aerial photographer and continued this role for the local Port Macquarie News.
-Arthur Mainwaring, whose parents owned a hotel by the ocean at The Entrance, had also been a part-time courier driver to aid local businesses when travelling between his coastal home and his city studio 100 miles away (allowing the press to have further fun at Sir Francis's expense by portraying his new wife as the daughter of a truck driver).
+Arthur Mainwaring, whose parents owned a hotel by the ocean at The Entrance, had also been a part-time courier driver to aid local businesses when travelling between his coastal home and his city studio 100 miles away (allowing the press to have further fun at Francis's expense by portraying his new wife as the daughter of a truck driver).
 According to The Age, the marriage dissolved after a few months following articles which portrayed Lady Renouf as from humble origins in Australia:

 Their union collapsed in 1991 after only a few months, when Sir Frank reportedly discovered the then Countess Griaznoff was a truckie's daughter from The Entrance, on the NSW central coast and not a Russian noblewoman.
 He later described the marriage as a "nasty accident."

-Sir Francis and Lady Renouf parted company shortly after the media ridicule surrounding their marriage, which formally ended in divorce five years later, despite his attempts at reconciliation.
+They separated shortly after the media ridicule surrounding the marriage, which formally ended in divorce five years later, despite his attempts at reconciliation.
 He suffered a heart attack and stroke soon after the divorce was finalised.

-During the fallout from her marriage to Sir Francis she had claimed her father was deceased, with the occupation of hotelier, on her marriage certificate.
+During the fallout from her marriage to Francis she had claimed her father was deceased, with the occupation of hotelier, on her marriage certificate.
 According to The Australian, her father, a "retired courier driver and photographer for the Port Macquarie News said he had never owned a hotel."
 Renouf believed her long-estranged and terminally ill father was dead at the time of her second marriage, and put hotelier on the certificate because among many other occupations he had been part of the family business, a long established hotel at The Entrance.
 For many years his main occupation was as an aerial photographer, and while travelling between The Entrance and his studio in Sydney he assisted friends and local businesses, acting as a courier for packages.